The following story received an Honorable Mention in our Scary Short Story Contest.

 Emily tried to escape and found that her limbs were frozen.
-“You’re asleep,” she told herself repeatedly as the witches came closer and closed their hands around her body and pulled her from the man’s bed.
-“You’re asleep,” she told herself as she fell into what appeared to be a black hole, her legs, her arms, her face frozen in nightmare.
+“You’re asleep,” she told herself repeatedly as the witches came closer, closed their hands around her body, and pulled her from the man’s bed.
+“You’re asleep,” she told herself as she fell into what appeared to be a black hole, her legs, her arms, her face frozen in a nightmare.

 The man woke up to find Emily gone.
 The man didn’t mind because he didn’t want to get serious and waking up together felt a little bit more serious than simply having sex and falling asleep.
 He didn’t worry.
 Surely she would text when she wanted him again.
 It wasn’t like she was going anywhere.
 The man knew that she couldn’t afford to move.

 Tasha Coryell is an English instructor and Ph.D. student in Composition and Rhetoric at the University of Alabama.
 Her first book, Hungry People, was published by Split Lip Press in 2018.